DevEarley/Quest-Script-Language/README.md

 # Install

 Download (or build) the VSIX file.
 Open Visual Studio, open the extensions view, click the `...` in the upper left and click `Install from VSIX...` from the dropdown menu.

+# How to use Quest Script

+Follow this guide for more information: https://gist.github.com/DevEarley/7cce1f08b92514237aeca8ae08c9b254